 Our Local Plan

 We are currently preparing a new Local Plan which sets out how the Borough will develop to 2043.
-As part of the process for preparing our new Local Plan, we want to hear your views on our Draft Local Plan.
+As part of the process for preparing our new Local Plan, the council recently consulted on a Draft Local Plan.

 The Draft Local Plan sets out the emerging spatial vision for the borough, the strategic objectives that will guide future growth, and an outline of the policy framework that will shape development over the plan period.
 It also presents early spatial options, topic-based policy directions and broad locations for potential growth.